syncfusion-content/maui-docs/MAUI/Maps/tooltip.md

 ---
 layout: post
 title: Tooltip in .NET MAUI Maps control | Syncfusion
-description: Learn here all about adding the Tooltip feature of Syncfusion .NET MAUI Maps (SfMaps) control and more.
+description: Learn all about adding the Tooltip feature of Syncfusion .NET MAUI Maps (SfMaps) control and more.
 platform: MAUI
 control: SfMaps
 documentation: ug
 ---

 # Tooltip in .NET MAUI Maps (SfMaps)

-Tooltip is used to indicate the shape, bubble, marker information during the tap, or hover interactions.
-This section helps to learn about how to show tooltip for the shapes, bubbles, and markers in the maps and customize them.
+A tooltip indicates the shape, bubble and marker information during the tap or hover interactions.
+This section demonstrates how to show tooltips for the shapes, bubbles, and markers in the maps and how to customize them.

 ## Tooltip for the shapes

-The [`ShowShapeTooltip`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapShapeLayer.html#Syncfusion_Maui_Maps_MapShapeLayer_ShowShapeTooltip) is used to clearly indicate the shape information every time when you interacts with the shapes i.e., while tapping in touch devices and hover enter in the mouse enabled devices.
+The [`ShowShapeTooltip`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapShapeLayer.html#Syncfusion_Maui_Maps_MapShapeLayer_ShowShapeTooltip) is used to indicate the shape information whenever you interact with the shapes i.e., while tapping on touch devices and hovering enter in the mouse enabled devices.

 {% tabs %}